rwnk-12/apmyx-gui/README.md

 ### Getting Your Media User Token Using Dev Tools

-1.Open the Apple Music website and log in with your subscription account.
+1. Open the Apple Music website and log in with your subscription account.

-2.Open developer tools (usually Ctrl+Shift+I) and navigate to the Application tab.
+2. Open developer tools (usually Ctrl+Shift+I) and navigate to the Application tab.
 If the tab is not visible, click the ">>" symbol in the dev tools tabs to find it in the dropdown menu.

-3.In the Application tab, expand the Storage section and select Cookies, then click on https://music.apple.com.
+3. In the Application tab, expand the Storage section and select Cookies, then click on https://music.apple.com.

-4.Find the cookie named media-user-token and copy its value.
+4. Find the cookie named `media-user-token` and copy its value.

 ### Getting Your Media User Token using Cookies export.